About Cheyenne

 Criminal Records

 The criminal records system in Laramie County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Laramie County Sheriff's Office and local police departments maintain these records, while the Wyoming Division of Criminal Investigation provides additional resources for background checks.
-Residents can request criminal records through the sheriff's office or the Wyoming Bureau of Investigation, which offers statewide criminal history reports.
+Residents can request criminal records through the sheriff's office or the Wyoming Division of Criminal Investigation, which offers statewide criminal history reports.
 The sex offender registry is accessible to the public, making sure of community awareness and safety.

 Vital Records